goFrendiAsgard/zaruba/docs/core-concepts/project/task/long-running-process.md

 Okay coool, but how do you make sure that a service is ready?

-You can make sure a service is ready by giving it a request and observe it's response.
+You can make sure a service is ready by giving it a request and observe its response.
 In our case, you can verify that the service is ready by openning a browser and visit `http://localhost:8080`.

 Making sure that a service is ready can be tricky since `running` doesn't mean `ready`.
 To make it more complicated, even if a service is considered as `ready`, it doesn't always be in that state forever.
 Runtime error might occurred, and your service might stop serving eventhough it is still `running`.